xmengkinaxis/CPP/System Design Interview Checklist.md

 | Intrusion detection systems                    | Security                                             |
 | Regular security audits                        | Security                                             |

-Remember that achieving these attributes often involves trade-offs, and **the strategies you choose will depend on your specific application requirements, budget, and the complexity you're willing to manage**.
+Remember that achieving these attributes often involves trade-offs, and **the strategies you choose will depend on your specific application requirements, budget (cost), and the complexity you're willing to manage**.

 ### 1.4 Prioritize requirements